-Dr. Brunner Huber is an Associate Professor of Epidemiology in the Department of Public Health Sciences at UNC Charlotte.
+Dr. Brunner Huber is a Professor of Epidemiology in the Department of Public Health Sciences and the Director of the PhD Programs in Health Services Research and Public Health Sciences at UNC Charlotte.
 She earned her bachelor’s degree in Anthropology from Syracuse University, her MS in Epidemiology from the University of Massachusetts Amherst, and her PhD in Epidemiology from Emory University.
 Her research focuses on reproductive and maternal and child health including issues such as unintended pregnancy, contraceptive failure, and trends in contraceptive use.
-She has published nearly 40 articles in peer-reviewed journals and has received nearly $400,000 in NIH funding.
+She has published nearly 50 articles in peer-reviewed journals and has received over $500,000 in NIH and HRSA funding.
 Dr. Brunner Huber is also the recipient of several university-wide awards in recognition of her teaching and mentoring of graduate students.

 BA, Syracuse University, Anthropology, 1999